josephspurrier/golang-portable-windows/README.md

 If you are typing in go build {package} or even using the arrow keys to find the command in the console history and then pressing Enter, you are wasting time.

 Just double click any of the scripts and the correct Go commands will run.
-You don't have to specify the package or files - it will use the built in command "go list" to automatically build, test, format, clean, fix, or lint all the files in your workspace.
+Specify your package name (or names, each on a separate line) in Packages.txt and the scripts will build, test, format, clean, fix, or lint all the files in that package.

 From an ease of use standpoint, if you sat down at your friends computer, to get Go up and running: